Documenting the American South Logo

 Virginia Foster Durr, March 13, 14, 15, 1975.
 Interview G-0023-2.

-Emerging from a Cocoon: How Virginia Foster Durr Became a Civil Rights Activist: In this fast-paced 1975 interview, Virginia Foster Durr and her husband Clifford banter back and forth as Clifford reminds Virginia of stories, names and significant events throughout the conversation.
-The interview begins where the previous one had left off, with Virginia's growing awareness of social problems in the South, and continues through 1948.
-The couple recount their move to Washington, D.C., and Virginia's disaffection with social society and her transition to political action.
+Emerging from a Cocoon: How Virginia Foster Durr Became a Civil Rights Activist: In this fast-paced 1975 interview, Virginia Foster Durr remembers her growing awareness of social problems in the South, and continues sharing her life stories through 1948.
+Along with her husband Clifford Durr, Virginia recounts their move to Washington, D.C., particularly her disaffection with social society and her transition to political action.

 Interviewee: Virginia Foster Durr Interviewer: Sue Thrasher